+One of the interesting things about writing as a career is how much of it is self-taught.
+Anyone in any career needs to learn from real-life experiences, yes, but nothing seems to have that aspect quite so much as writing.
 When you're young, you learn to read and write in school.
-You keep taking English classes after that to keep your skills up.
-If you're an English major in college, you take extra English classes that look at both reading and writing, and there are creative writing classes available to take--but none of those things make you a writer.
-Novelists in particular won't find many creative writing classes that focus on their craft.
+You keep taking English classes after that to improve your skills.
+If you're an English major in college, you take extra classes that look at both reading and writing, and there are creative writing classes too--but none of those things make you a career writer.

-You don't write novels as class assignments.
-You don't get a good set of beta readers through your teacher.
-The majority of the traits needed to be a writer aren't developed in the classroom.
-Everything about the publishing industry that you need to understand has to be researched in your own time and constantly kept up with as the business slowly changes.
-You have to write and edit and send queries in your own time and it's a very complicated and involved process.
+You don't write novels as school assignments.
+(Genre novelists in particular will struggle to find creative writing classes that focus on their craft.)
+You don't find beta readers or critique partners through your teacher.
+The majority of the traits needed to be a novelist aren't focused on in the classroom.
+Everything about the publishing industry that you need to understand has to be researched in your own time, and you have to keep up with changes over time.
+Writing and editing and sending queries all happens in your own time, and it's a very complicated and involved process.

-I have been a career woman since I was ten, basically, because I decided to become a novelist.
-And everything I have learned to get me even this far I have done on my own.
-I got a wonderful push years ago in my GATE class when a marketer from a small publisher got brought to teach me those things, but even those were fragments, a skeleton of what I know now.
+I'm sure there are more, but those are the ones that stand out to me.
+I've been a career woman myself since I was ten, basically, when I decided to become a novelist.
+Almost everything I have learned to get me this far I learned on my own.
+I got a wonderful push years ago in my GATE class, but even that was just fragments of what I know now.

-In the end, it's pretty satisfying to see what you've accomplished, all on your own.
+In the end, it's pretty satisfying to see what you've accomplished all on your own.

 Why I Hate James Pat...